frontendweekly/virga/11ty/posts/2020-04-30-creating-plugins-for-eleventy.md

 I use [direnv](https://github.com/direnv/direnv) to load and unload environment variables so actual value of `${GITHUB_PKG_TOKEN}` is in `.envrc` file.

-I haven't figure out how to use GitHub Actions to automate publishing a package yet but that's something I am going to do in future.
+I haven't figure out how to use GitHub Actions to automate publishing a package yet but that's something I am going to do in the future.

 ## What makes it a plugin in Eleventy?